 Focus on Energy is Wisconsin utilities’ statewide energy efficiency and renewable resource program.
 Since 2001, the program has worked with eligible Wisconsin residents and businesses to install cost-effective energy efficiency and renewable energy projects.
 These projects help Wisconsin residents and businesses manage rising energy costs, promote in-state economic development, protect our environment, and control Wisconsin’s growing demand for electricity and natural gas.

-Currently available is the facade loan pool program.
-Please review the required documents and contact the Economic Development Manager to review the application for submittal to the Façade Loan Pool Committee.
-Contact information for this program and others listed is (262) 306-3108 or firstname.lastname@example.org.
+Currently available is the Facade Loan Pool Program.
+Please review the required documents and contact the Communciations and Economic Development Director to review the application for submittal to the Façade Loan Pool Committee.
+Contact information for this program and others listed is (262) 335-5170 or firstname.lastname@example.org.

 Tax Re-Investment Program